-Geometry Enter coordinates of (5, 0), (0, 5) and (0, 0) Line > Arc/Circle Select the Centre option next to the (0, 0) coordinate entry and click the OK > From button.
-Coords/Points...
+- Enter coordinates of (5, 0), (0, 5) and (0, 0) - Select the Centre option next to the (0, 0) coordinate entry and click the OK button.

 Now define the lines representing the edges of the specimen.

-Geometry Enter coordinates of (35, 0), Line > (35, 15) and (0,15) and click the By Coords...
-Points on vertical OK button. plane of symmetry Now create the lines on the Points on horizontal symmetry planes. plane of symmetry, Select the two points on the horizontal plane of symmetry Geometry Create a line along the horizontal line of symmetry.
-Line > By Points...
-Select the two points on the vertical plane of symmetry.
-Geometry Create a line along the vertical Line > line of symmetry.
-By Points...
+Enter coordinates of (35, 0), (35, 15) and (0,15) and click the OK button.

+Now create the lines on the symmetry planes.

+Select the two points on the horizontal plane of symmetry

+Create a line along the horizontal line of symmetry.

+• Select the two points on the vertical plane of symmetry.

+Create a line along the vertical line of symmetry.

 Now create a surface from the boundary lines.

-Change the selection mode so only Lines are selected from the display.
-Click • and hold the left-hand mouse button on the selection button then click on button to select only lines. the Box-select all the lines in the model by clicking and dragging the cursor around • all the lines that form the surface.
-Geometry Create a general surface from the selected lines.
-Surface By Lines...
+- Change the selection mode so only Lines are selected from the display.
+Click and hold the left-hand mouse button on the selection button , then click on the button to select only lines. - Box-select all the lines in the model by clicking and dragging the cursor around all the lines that form the surface.

+Create a general surface from the selected lines.

-• Change the selection mode back to the default pointer 1 and click in a blank area of the view window to deselect any selected features.
+Change the selection mode back to the default pointer and click in a blank area of the view window to deselect any selected features.